 Archaeologists have found evidence of human settlements in the Czech Republic, dating back to the Stone Age.

-immigrated here in large numbers.
+In the early 13th century Germans immigrated here in large numbers.
 They formed colonies and increased the population of existing small towns across the Czech lands.

 The Czech throne was taken by John of Luxembourg in 1310.
 He ruled the country until 1346, and during his reign the Czech lands expanded and Prague continued to grow.

 His son, Charles IV, lead his people into the 'Golden Age' of their history.
 He established Prague as the cultural capital of central Europe and made it one of the most prosperous European cities at the time.